 On top of that, IPification opens a totally new revenue stream for them.
 Every successful authentication and every API call can be monetized!

 But one of the questions that keep popping up is – how easy is for operators to integrate IPification into their existing IT infrastructure and to connect to their core telco systems.

 Our engineers worked hard to develop a solution which is very easy to integrate and configure on the operators’ side.

-Since our solution is Linux-based, and we put together all the necessary packages and the repository from which operators can access them.
+Since our solution is Linux-based, we put together all the necessary packages in the repository from which operators can access them.
 Once we provide them with their unique SSL Client Certificate to access our repository, operators’ IT departments can do everything else themselves.
 This includes downloading the packages, installing them on their servers, and configuring their core systems to integrate with IPification.
-And in most cases, all of this can be done within days, and when an MNO has everything ready beforehand - it can be done even faster!
+And in most cases, all of this can be done within days, and when an MNO has everything ready beforehand – it can be done even faster!

 Of course, our team is here to provide full support throughout the whole process, if an operator’s IT people encounter any obstacles while integrating IPification.
 Once it is up and running, operators can offer service providers the best mobile authentication method currently available.

 And to make sure it will work flawlessly, we guarantee 99.99% uptime.